 Technology R&D Projects

-TR&D projects guide CAI2R research on better ways to gather medical image data, process information, and inform care.
+Technology R&D projects guide CAI2R research on better ways to gather medical image data, process information, and inform care.

 The projects focus on novel image acquisition and reconstruction methods, hardware and sensors, and biophysical modeling of tissue properties.